gomorpheus/morpheus-docs/library/automation/tasks.rst

      - Resource
      - Existing Library Templates
      - Provisioning: Tasks
+   * - |nestedworkflow|
+     - Nested Workflow
+     - Embeds a Workflow into a Task which allows the Workflow to be nested within other Workflows for situations when common Task sets are frequently used in Workflows
+     - N/A
+     - Local
+     - N/A
+     - Provisioning: Tasks, Provisioning: Workflows
    * - |powershell|
      - PowerShell Script
      - Execute PowerShell Script on the Target Resource